thunderbird/pulumi/README.md

 ## Usage

-Typically, you want to implement the classes defined in these modules which extend the `ThunderbirdComponentResource` class.
+Typically, you want to implement the classes defined in this module to define infrastructure resources to support your application.
 These represent common infrastructural patterns which you can customize to some degree.

 See the [Documentation](#documentation) section below for details on how to include this in your